staehlo/flask_test_project/README.md

 You should see the app now.

-## A word about the development of the app
+## About the development of the app

 ### Data retrieval
 The content of all the tables from Wikipedia's *Timeline of programming languages* was collected by simple copy & pasting to Excel.
 This was done in June 2022.
 Any later editing of Wikipedia's article will not show up in the application.